Take a trip to the great heritage of the Uzbek people, enjoy the beauty of the oldest cities in Central Asia, such as Bukhara and Samarkand.

 Day 2.
 Samarkand

-Full day sightseeing: Visit to the Ulugbek Observatory (XV), where the remains of grand astrolabe for observation of star position and the Afrasiab ruins with the museum are; the necropolis of Samarkand rulers and noble men, the Shakhi Zinda, the Bibi Khanym Mosque (XV) and the Siab Bazaar.
+Full day sightseeing: Visit to the Ulugbek Observatory (XV), where the remains of grand astrolabe for observation of star positionand the Afrasiab ruins with the museum; the Shakhi Zinda - the necropolis of Samarkand rulers and noblemen, the Bibi Khanym Mosque (XV) and the Siab Bazaar.

 Day 3.
 Samarkand